 One Book, One Chicago launched in fall 2001 as an opportunity to engage and enlighten Chicago residents and to foster a sense of community through reading.
 After more than a decade of celebrating a culture of reading with two book selections annually and related month-long programming, in 2013 One Book, One Chicago began an exciting expansion.
 CPL and its community partners now offer a yearlong season of learning and engagement focusing not just on one book but on one theme integral to the lives of all Chicagoans.

-I'll Take You There by Greg Kot is the 2017-18 One Book, One Chicago selection.
-From October 2017 through April 2018, programs offered across the city, including on DePaul's Lincoln Park Campus, will highlight I'll Take You There as the season's overall theme--Music: The Beat of Our City.
+Philip K. Dick's Do Androids Dream of Electric Sheep? is the 2018-19 One Book, One Chicago selection.
+From October 2018 through April 2019, programs offered across the city, including on DePaul's Lincoln Park Campus, will highlight the novel as well as the season's overall theme—"Imagine the Future."

 DePaul University is proud to be a part of this circle of experience that connects neighbor to neighbor across the city.
 DePaul holds the distinction of being the only institution of higher learning in the Chicago area committed to a full partnership with the city on its One Book, One Chicago program.
 Through this partnership, DePaul opens its campus to welcome citizens of all ages and backgrounds to discuss the One Book at free special events.
 In addition, an annual course at DePaul is dedicated to the study of the One Book, One Chicago selection.